MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-in-ready.md

 ### Features

-- All software that you deploy is packaged and uploaded to Microsoft Intune cloud storage
+- All software that you deploy is packaged and uploaded to Microsoft Intune cloud storage.

-- Subscription includes 20 GB of storage with the option to purchase additional space, various software and hardware inventory reports, policy management, mobile app publishing, alerts, monitoring, and 99.99% uptime SLA
+- Subscription includes 20 GB of storage with the option to purchase additional space, various software and hardware inventory reports, policy management, mobile app publishing, alerts, monitoring, and 99.99% uptime SLA.

 ### Common uses